passlab/pinsight/tracecompass/README.md

 1. scripting: https://archive.eclipse.org/tracecompass.incubator/doc/org.eclipse.tracecompass.incubator.scripting.doc.user/User-Guide.html
 1. Blog: [Trace Compass Scripting: Empowering Users With Their Trace Data Analysis](http://versatic.net/tracecompass/introducingEase.html)

-## Using JavaFX in tracecompass view
+## Using JavaFX in tracecompass view and for JavaFX 3D visualization

 SampleView extends TmfView which extends Eclipse UI ViewPart.
 TMFview provides mechanisms to access trace data.
 Adding JavaFX to tracecompass view is by the FXCanvas class.
 Below are the relevant links.
 You should be able to have some idea how to creating a SWT plugin that access traces via tracecompass.